Fever / High Temperature

 Please ring your GP surgery or call NHS 111 - dial 111

-We recognise that during the current COVID-19 crisis, at peak times, access to a health care professional may be delayed.
-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest Emergency Department
+If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features.

 If none of the above features are present

-Additional advice is also available to young families for coping with crying of well babies – click here
+• Additional advice is also available to young families for coping with crying of well babies – click here

 Self care

 Continue providing your child’s care at home.
-If you are still concerned about your child, call NHS 111 – dial 111
+If you are still concerned about your child, speak to your health visitorlocal pharmacist or call NHS 111– dial 111.
+Keep monitoring your child for red and amber features and seek help if they develop

 This guidance has been reviewed and adapted by healthcare professionals across Hounslow with consent from the Hounslow development groups.